cobanov/image-clustering/README.md

 optional arguments:
-  -h, --help                        show this help message and exit -i INPUT, --input INPUT           Input directoryt path, such as ./images -c CLUSTER, --cluster CLUSTER     How many cluster will be -p PCA, --pca PCA                 PCA Dimensions
+  -h, --help                        show this help message and exit -i INPUT, --input INPUT           Input directory path, such as ./images -c CLUSTER, --cluster CLUSTER     How many cluster will be -p PCA, --pca PCA                 PCA Dimensions --cpu                             Run on CPU
 ```

 ### Example